How I Grew to 1K Page Views in 1 Month + My April Blogging Goals

 I also want to disclaim that I got to 1000 page views in one month by spending HOURS on Slightly Savvy.

 At the beginning, I was getting 3 page views a day, and I wasn’t even sure that they weren’t me.
-An entire month of probably 20 to 25 hours of work a week and not seeing a dime.
+An entire month of probably 20 to 25 hours of work a week (allll day Saturday and Sunday & nighttime on the weekdays) and not seeing a dime.
 I absolutely believe, though, if I can do it, you can, too.

 What are your goals for April??
 I’ve also heard that April is like the best month for blog traffic, so that’s super exciting.